Lysine: benefits, dosage, contraindications

 Osteoporosis ✪✪✪✪✪

-Research has demonstrated that lysine consumption can help increase bone density and reduce the risk of fractures in people with osteoporosis.
-Indeed, lysine promotes collagen synthesis, an essential protein for bone structure.
-Moreover, lysine plays an important role in calcium absorption, an essential mineral for bone health.
-Studies have shown that lysine supplementation can increase intestinal calcium absorption and reduce its urinary excretion, which can help prevent bone loss.
+Research has shown that lysine consumption may help increase bone density and reduce the risk of fractures in people with osteoporosis.
+Lysine promotes collagen synthesis, a protein essential to bone structure.
+Additionally, lysine plays an important role in calcium absorption, a mineral essential for bone health.
+Studies have shown that lysine supplementation can increase intestinal calcium absorption and reduce its urinary excretion, which may help prevent bone loss.

 Posologie